zlindacz/RegistryCare/docs/redux-structure.md

 ## User-Request-Organizations Cycles

-### User Requesting Organizations Request Response
+### User Request Response

+- fetchSingleUser
+  - invoked from Profile onClick didMount/willReceiveProps
+  - GET /api/user/:id is called.
+  - receiveSingleUser is set as the success callback.

+- fetchOtherUser
+  - invoked from other_user onClick willReceiveProps
+  - GET /api/user/:id is called.
+  - receiveOtherUser is set as the success callback.

-- fetchHomeDisplaySuggestions
+- fetchRegistryDisplay
   - invoked from App in didMount.
-  - GET /api/orgs is called with user's location info.
+  - GET /api/user/:id/registry is called with user info.
-  - receiveHomeSuggestions is set as the success callback.

-- fetchSingleOrg
-  - invoked from OrgDetail didMount/willReceiveProps
-  - GET /api/orgs/:id is called.
-  - receiveSingleOrg is set as the success callback.
+  - receiveRegistryDisplay is set as the success callback.

-- fetchFavorites
+- fetchPledges
-  - invoked from Favorites didMount/willReceiveProps.
+  - invoked from Browse didMount/willReceiveProps.
   - GET /api/users/:id/favorites.
-  - receiveFavorites is set as the success callback.
+  - receivePledges is set as the success callback.

-- createFavorite
+- createPledge
   - invoked from favorite button onClick
-  - POST /api/favorites is called.
+  - POST /api/pledges is called.
-  - receiveFavorites is set as the success callback.
+  - receiveSinglePledge is set as the success callback.

-- destroyFavorite
+- destroyPledge
   - invoked from favorite button onClick
-  - DELETE /api/favorites/:id is called.
+  - DELETE /api/pledges/:id is called.
-  - removeFavorite is set as the success callback.

-- fetchFollowings
-  - invoked from Following didMount/willReceiveProps.
-  - GET /api/users/:id/followings.
-  - receiveFollowings is set as the success callback.

-- createFollowing
-  - invoked from following button onClick
-  - POST /api/followings is called.
-  - receiveFollowings is set as the success callback.
+  - removePledge is set as the success callback.

-- destroyFollowing
+- fetchDonationsDisplay
-  - invoked from following button onClick
+  - invoked from App in didMount.
-  - DELETE /api/followings/:id is called.
+  - GET /api/user/:id/registry is called with user info.
-  - removeFollowing is set as the success callback.
+  - receiveDonationsDisplay is set as the success callback.

 ### User Requesting Organizations Response Actions

-- receiveHomeSuggestions
+- receiveRegistryDisplay
   - invoked from an API callback
-  - the OrgsReducer updates organizations in the application's state.
+  - the RegistryReducer updates user[id] registry in the application's state.

-- receiveSingleOrg
+- receiveSingleUser
   - invoked from an API callback
-  - the OrgsReducer updates orgs[id] in the application's state.
+  - the UserReducer updates user[id] in the application's state.

-- receiveFavorite
+- receiveOtherUser
   - invoked from an API callback
-  - the FavoritesReducer updates favorites[id] in the application's state.
+  - the OtherUserReducer updates other_user[id] in the application's state.

-- removeFavorite
+- receiveSinglePledge
   - invoked from an API callback
-  - the FavoritesReducer removes favorites[id] from the application's state.
+  - the PledgesReducer updates pledge[id] in the application's state.

-- receiveFollowing
+- receivePledges
   - invoked from an API callback
-  - the FollowingsReducer updates following[id] in the application's state.
+  - the PledgesReducer updates pledges in the application's state.

-- removeFollowing
+- removePledge
   - invoked from an API callback
-  - the FollowingsReducer removes following[id] from the application's state.
+  - the PledgesReducer removes pledges[id] from the application's state.

-## Organization Request Cycles

-### Organization Items Request Response

-- fetchItems
-  - invoked from App in didMount.
-  - GET /api/orgs/:id/items is called.
-  - receiveItems is set as the success callback.

-- fetchSingleOrg
-  - invoked from OrgDetail didMount/willReceiveProps
-  - GET /api/orgs/:id is called.
-  - receiveSingleOrg is set as the success callback.

-### User Requesting Organizations Response Actions

-- receiveItems
+- receiveDonationsDisplay
   - invoked from an API callback
-  - the ItemsReducer updates organizations in the application's state.
+  - the UserReducer updates user[id] donations in the application's state.